OpenNHM/AvaScenarioModelChain/README.md

 #### Two options from here:

-Option A: Use AvaFrame via CAIROS
+Option A: Use AvaFrame via AvaScenarioModelChain
-  - Nothing else required — CAIROS links AvaFrame in editable mode automatically through Pixi.
+  - Nothing else required — AvaScenarioModelChain links AvaFrame in editable mode automatically through Pixi.
   - Skip the manual build step.

 Option B: Use AvaFrame standalone
-  - If you want to run AvaFrame directly (outside CAIROS), you need to compile the Cython parts:
+  - If you want to run AvaFrame directly (outside AvaScenarioModelChain), you need to compile the Cython parts:

 ```bash
 # set the avalanche dir in local_avaFrameCfg.py and apply your settungs to local_com4FlowPyCfg.ini